enkidevs/curriculum/lua/roblox-studio/cframes/cframes-math.md

 ---

 ## Content
-Unlike Vector3, the math is not so straightforward with CFrames.
-To add CFrames with other CFrames, you must use an asterix.
-An asterix is also used when you want to include both position and orientiation data.
+Unlike Vector3, the math is not so straightforward with CFrames. *To add* CFrames with other CFrames, you must use an **asterix**.
+An asterix is also used when you want to **include both position and orientiation data**.
 ```lua
 Variable.Property = CFrame.new() * CFrame.new()
 Variable.Property = CFrame.new() * CFrame.Angle()

 ```
-There are no specific syntax for subtracting, multiplying, or dividing CFrames.
+There are **no specific syntax** for subtracting, multiplying, or dividing CFrames.
 However, there are situations when you would add, multiply, or subtract a CFrame with a Vector3.

 ```lua
 Variable.Property = CFrame.new() + Vector3.new()